Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 The SEC following the Dodd-Frank guidelines now supervises private equity firms.
 An SEC director outlined some of what it will be examining; its actions may really help protect the companies PE firms manage and their investors.

 Oregon’s pension now has 30 percent of its fund in private equity.
+Bloomberg wrote a sharp Nov.
+2013 story on how some public pensions, including Illionis’, are trying to get out of their private equity poisitions.

 Carlyle Group in April 2012 filed to list its shares on the stock market.
 Some analysts were skeptical, and questioned the idea of publicly traded private equity firms (citing how poorly Blackstone and Fortress’ shares have traded).
 Read the comments to see how the public views private equity.